AdobeDocs/campaign.en/help/v8/send/interaction-offer-spaces.md

 As a **technical administrator**, you can create offer spaces in the Design environment.
 You need to have access to the offer space sub-folder.
 Once created, these offer spaces are automatically duplicated into the Live environment during offer approval.

-Advanced parameters let you specify a contact identification key (which can be made of up of various elements, the name and email field at the same time for example).
-For more on this, refer to the [Presenting an identified offer](../../interaction/using/integration-via-javascript--client-side-.md#presenting-an-identified-offer) section.

 The HTML rendering is created via a rendering function.
 The sequence of the fields defined in the rendering function must be identical to the sequence configured in the content.

 ![](assets/offer_space_create_009.png)